 The Firm has defined and clear reporting lines.
-An organisational chart is maintained by the Compliance Officer.
+An organisational chart is maintained by the Compliance Officer but it is the ultimate responsibility of the partners.

 Segregation of Functions

 The rules in SYSC 5.1 requiring segregation of functions are met by segregating duties as appropriate to avoid conflicts of interest wherever possible.
 These duties are set out via job descriptions, procedure manuals and organisation charts.
 Ensuring these duties remain segregated is the responsibility of line managers as advised by the Compliance Officer.